-When living with a heart condition, it can be a real challenge to remain physically active.
+When living with a heart condition (especially after having experienced a heart attack), it can be a real challenge to remain physically active.
 But physical activity is crucial–especially when you have heart disease.
-This is because exercising not only helps strengthen the heart muscle, but it can, among its other benefits, actually improve the symptoms of angina (chest pain) or heart failure that you experience on a day-to-day basis.
+This is because exercising strengthens the heart muscle and helps it to recondition after a serious event.
+If you live with heart disease, physical activity–when performed safely–can improve the symptoms of angina (chest pain) or heart failure that you experience on a day-to-day basis.

 Some people may have the desire to increase their level of physical activity–but they just don’t know how to take the first step.
 Sometimes, fearing that exercise will worsen symptoms, one may become even less active, which then starts the vicious cycle of pain where inactivity leads to deconditioning, which leads to more pain and fatigue, which then makes the thought of physical activity even more impossibly daunting!